rhaugerud/PlanarOrientationsTools/README.md

 # PlanarOrientationsTools
 ArcMap 10.7 - Python 2.7 scripts for working with planar orientations

 See file Documentation.docx for documentation and discussion of these tools.
-Note that this file is under active revision: if you have sugestions or comments, please contact me at rhaugerud@usgs.gov.
+Note that this file is under active revision: if you have suggestions or comments, please contact me at rhaugerud@usgs.gov.

 To download and install this toolbox: